 On June 29 we hosted “Rethinking First & Last Mile: Transit-Driven Complete Streets”, the fifth installment in our monthly webinar series, Implementation & Equity 201: The Path Forward to Complete Streets.
-The webinar focused on “Integrating Complete Streets, Vision Zero, and Transportation Equity” and featured speakers from Memphis, Tennessee.
-Watch the full video recording of the webinar is now available above.
+A recording of the webinar is now available above.
 You can also download the PDF of the presentation, or read the brief recap below.